Callisto Protocol Best Weapons & Upgrades [All 7]

 Hand Cannon (Image Credits Exputer)

-Moving onto the next weapon, we have the Hand Cannon, which will early-game gun that is handed to players whenever they are playing the Aftermath chapter.
+Moving onto the next weapon, I have the Hand Cannon, which will be an early-game gun that is handed to players whenever they are playing the Aftermath chapter.
 The weapon is a pretty solid choice, and it will be able to carry you through early-midgame pretty easily *if* you manage your ammo well.

 It is described to be a custom and powerful pistol that is able to assist players in combat pretty well.
 It can be printed at the reforge for a total of 800 credits, and it will have a base ammo capacity of 6.